Al Ahly SC: Establishment and start of the club

 The first honorary president of the club was the Minister of Education Saad Zaghloul.
-The name of Al Ahly Sporting Club was suggested by Amine Samy Amin, to serve the students and graduates of high schools who were the mainstay of the revolution against the British occupation.
+The name of Al Ahly Sporting Club was suggested by Amine Samy Amin, who suggested that the name is similar to the word "National" in Egyptian Arabic.
 On 2 April 1908, Mitchell-Innes stepped down as president of the club.
 Aziz Ezzat was appointed as the new president and became the first Egyptian president of Al Ahly.
-The official opening ceremony of the club was held in its main building on 26 February 1908.
+The official opening ceremony of the club was held in its main building on 26 February 1909.

-The game of football was not one of the goals of the founders of Al Ahly club, but rather to open its doors to students of higher schools to meet and practice political dialogues.
-However, the graduates of high schools who were members of the club fell in love with football, which prompted Ahly to build the first stadium in 1909.
-They used to call it at the time (Al-Hawsh); a colloquial word from the Egyptian dialect, meaning the courtyard in Arabic.
-The stadium was developed over the years to become Mokhtar El-Tetsh Stadium.
+The game of football was not one of the goals of the founders of Al Ahly SC, but rather to open its doors to students of high schools to meet and practice political dialogues.
+However, the graduates of high schools who were members of the club developed a passion with football, which prompted the club to build the first stadium in 1909.
+At the time, they called it Al-Hawsh; colloquially meaning the courtyard in Egyptian Arabic.
+The stadium was improved over the years, eventually becoming Mokhtar El-Tetsh Stadium.

 The first official football team was established in 1911.
-The team was primary and secondary school players who played the ball in Al-Hawash, which was established in 1909 in the club's land.
-The names of the first players of Al Ahly were as follows: Hussain Higazi, Abdel Fattah Taher, Fouad Darwish, Hussein Mansour, and Ibrahim Fahmy.
-The star of this team was the striker Hussein Hegazi.
+The team was primary and secondary school players who played football in Al-Hawsh.
+The names of the first players of Al Ahly were as follows: Hussein Hegazi, Abdel Fattah Taher, Fouad Darwish, Hussein Mansour, and Ibrahim Fahmy.

-In 1915, Al Ahly made tours of Egyptian cities to play matches and to spread football and its culture.
+In 1915, Al-Ahly made tours to Egyptian cities to play matches and to spread football and its culture.
 Al Ahly played in Alexandria, Port Said, Assiut, and Ismailia.
-The team, led by the star Hussein Hegazy, faced many teams, including foreign teams belonging to the British army, which increased the popularity of Al Ahly and the new game in Egypt.
+The team, led by Hussein Hegazi, faced many teams, including foreign teams belonging to the British Army, which increased the popularity of Al Ahly and the new game in Egypt.

-Ahly contributed with Zamalek SC, El Sekka El Hadid SC in the formation of the first football team of Egypt to participate in the Olympic games 1920.
+Ahly contributed with Zamalek SC, El Sekka El Hadid SC in the formation of the first football team of Egypt to participate in the 1920 Olympic Games.
 The club also contributed to the establishment of the Egyptian Football Association.
-In 1923, Al Ahly played an active role in the establishment of the Egyptian Tennis Federation.